Live streaming? Easy. Grab your phone, open Instagram, and go live. Doing it well? Harder—but doable.

 - Put your smartphone, if you’re using it as a camera, in Airplane mode.
 That’ll stop uninvited robo-callers from ruining everything.

 - If you can, set the stream up so that any guests who join are automatically muted and can’t un-mute themselves.
-On Zoom, this means clicking Mute All when you set up the livestream and then, under More, checking Mute Participants on Entry and unchecking Allow Participants to Unmute Themselves.
+On Zoom, this means clicking Participants, followed by Mute All when you set up the livestream, and then, under Mute all current and new participants, unchecking the box next to Allow participants to unmute themselves.

 - Set up the stream so your video feed is the main one on everyone’s screen.
-For Zoom, click on the three dots in the top right of your camera view, then hit Spotlight for Everyone.
+For Zoom, hover your mouse cursor over your video feed and click Spotlight for Everyone.

 Finally, try to relax and have fun.
 Setting up a livestream—especially if you haven’t done so before—can be stressful, but you’ve got this.